Step 27 – Deceased Estate Administration Guide

 Address/Post: Supreme Court of WA, Level 11, David Malcolm Justice Centre, 28 Barrack Street, Perth WA 6000

 Where multiple Executors were nominated in the Will, all Executors must be recorded on the online lodgement portal and indication provided whether or not each will be taking on the duties (solely or jointly where more than one Executor), an individual reserve leave to apply at a later stage if they wish or completely resign from their duties, also called renounce.
-See Step 5.8 for more detail about resignation (or renunciation).
+See Step 5.8 to learn more about how to renounce executorship.

 AffidavitsYou must swear or affirm your Affidavit in front of a: